 This horror crime film chronicles Chris, a photographer, meeting his girlfriend’s parents, Rose.
 What could happen?
 But the whole plot proves that even the most unthinkable things can happen.

 The film received four Academy Award nominations and a Best Screenplay statuette.
 Most of the film was shot in 23 days.
+One of The 15 Best Films That Have Marked Cinema History in a short time.

 2. BlacKkKlansman: I Infiltrated the Ku Klux Klan